 Continue reading “Learning to Rank”

-I had someone who was reading my previous entries in my Learning SEO series ask about using forums to learn SEO.
-I promised that I would write a post about the value of forums in learning SEO.
+I had someone who was reading my previous entries in my Learning SEO series ask about using SEO forums to learn SEO.
+I promised that I would write a post about the value of SEO forums for learning.

 Back in 1998 I became a moderator of a couple of forums on small business and website promotion on Yahoo Groups.
 Those lead to me becoming a moderator at Cre8asiteforums, joining forum owner Kim Krause Berg along with a number of other moderators such as Ammon Johns and Jill Whalen.

-There are a few books and courses online that are free and really helpful when it comes to learn SEO.
-Knowledge can make a difference, and having an idea of how search engines work can possibly give you a competitive advantage over others who haven’t had a chance to learn about such resources.
+There are a few SEO books and courses online that are free and really helpful when it comes to learn SEO.
+Some of those are more about things like Information retrieval and how search engines work, than about doing SEO.
+But, knowledge can make a difference, and having an idea of how search engines work can possibly give you a competitive advantage over others who haven’t had a chance to read these SEO books and learn from such resources.
 I’ve come across a few books that are online and free, and worth spending time with, and thought it might not be a bad idea to share them.